Updated: May 19, 2023

 Portuguese urban regeneration areas are significant investment opportunities that can provide very beneficial financial rewards.
-Real estate rehabilitation is a central part of the Portugal Golden Visa scheme, providing one of the most cost-effective routes to residency.
+Real estate rehab is a central part of the Portugal Golden Visa scheme, providing one of the most cost-effective routes to residency.
 At Goldcrest, we are ready to help you discover this business opportunity and make the best investment for you in the Portuguese real estate industry.

-Each city has its underutilized land and those in Portugal are no different.
+Each city has its underutilized land, and those in Portugal are no different.
 If you are looking to invest in Portugal, taking on rehab projects and making these areas attractive to live in can prove to be extremely favorable investments.
-This is because the buildings in these areas are purchased at a relatively cheap price, redone, and then are ready to be rented out, providing reliable rental income and high returns on investment.
+This is because the buildings in these areas are purchased relatively cheaply, redone, and then ready to be rented out, providing reliable rental income and high returns on investment.
 It is about finding the best urban regeneration investment opportunities for you.

-In this article, we’ll highlight some of the most attractive urban regeneration areas for investors, focusing on the cities of Lisbon and Porto, which is where much of Portuguese urban regeneration areas are located.
+In this article, we’ll highlight some of the most attractive urban regeneration areas for investors, focusing on the cities of Lisbon and Porto, where many rehab properties and Portuguese urban regeneration areas are located.
 We will also highlight some areas elsewhere in the country that are viable options for real estate rehab.
 If you would like more information on the subject, you can schedule a meeting with our team of real estate consultants.

 What counts as a Portuguese Urban Regeneration Area?

-An urban regeneration area, also known as an “urban rehabilitation” area by the state is defined as an area that has degradation.
-It goes without saying that these areas are often not the most attractive for foreign investors, which limits its appeal.
-However, these areas have the potential for high returns of investment and are considered the cheapest option for the Golden Visa scheme.
+An urban regeneration area, also known as an “urban rehabilitation” area by the state, is defined as an area that has degradation.
+It goes without saying that these areas may not be considered the most attractive investment option for foreign investors, which limits their appeal.
+However, these areas have the potential for good returns on investment and are considered one of the more affordable options under the Golden Visa scheme.

 The Golden Visa